 Prenatal yoga is a form of gentle yoga that is designed to complement the growing needs of a pregnant body during all three trimesters.
 The focus is on restorative poses that keep you safe while practicing movement, stretching, deep breathing, and mental centering.

-According to a recent study, as many as 26 different yoga postures are safe to practice throughout your entire pregnancy.
+According to a recent study, as many as 26 different yoga postures are safe to practice throughout your entire pregnancy1.
 These included previously avoided poses such as Happy Baby pose, Corpse pose, Half Moon, Warrior III, and Tree.
 To make these safer during pregnancy, researchers recommended using blocks chairs or a wall to modify the pose.

-The American College of Obstetricians and Gynecologists say that modified or prenatal yoga is one of the safest forms of exercise during pregnancy.
+The American College of Obstetricians and Gynecologists2 say that modified or prenatal yoga is one of the safest forms of exercise during pregnancy.
 They also recommend combining a yoga practice with other types of activity such as walking, swimming, or stationary cycling.

 Are there any health benefits?